Approximation and Uncertainty Quantification of Systems with Arbitrary Parameter Distributions using Weighted Leja Interpolation: Introduction

+Adaptive sparse approximation algorithms for Lagrange interpolation methods typically employ nested sequences of univariate interpolation nodes. {While not strictly necessary \cite{ernst2018}, nested node sequences are helpful for the efficient construction of sparse grid interpolation algorithms.
+Nested node sequences are readily available for the well studied cases of uniformly or normally distributed \glspl{rv} \cite{clenshaw1960, genz1996}, but not for more general probability measures.
+In principle, one could derive nested interpolation (or quadrature) rules tailored to an arbitrary \gls{pdf} \cite{burkardt2014, sommariva2013}, however, this is a rather cumbersome task for which dedicated analyses are necessary each and every time a new \gls{pdf} is considered.}

-In the case of Lagrange interpolation methods, adaptive sparse approximation algorithms rely upon the existence of nested sequences of univariate interpolation nodes.
-Such nested node sequences are readily available in the case of input parameters characterized by uniform \cite{clenshaw1960} or normal \cite{genz1996} \glspl{pdf}, but not for more general probability measures.
-This shortcoming is also obvious from the available implementations of several free softwares, e.g., the Sparse-Grid-Matlab-Kit \cite{tamellini2017}, Spinterp \cite{klimke2005}, Tasmanian \cite{stoyanov2015}, or Dakota \cite{adams2014}.
-On the other hand, the main requirement in \gls{gpc} approximations, either full or sparse, are polynomials which are orthogonal with respect to the input \glspl{pdf}.
-In the case of arbitrary \glspl{pdf}, such polynomials can be numerically constructed \cite{soize2004, wan2006a, wan2006} and corresponding implementations are available in a number of free softwares, e.g., UQLab \cite{marelli2015}, Chaospy \cite{feinberg2015}, OpenTURNS \cite{baudin2017} and Dakota \cite{adams2014}.
-Unsurprisingly and despite the fact that, according to a number of studies \cite{eldred2009a, eldred2009, ng2012}, Lagrange interpolation methods enjoy an advantage over \gls{gpc}-based ones with respect to the error-cost ratio, they are abandoned whenever the input \glspl{pdf} are not uniform, normal, or closely related ones, e.g., log-uniform or log-normal.
-As a natural consequence, the ongoing research work on testing and establishing the suitability of various candidate methods in different settings lacks comparisons between Lagrange interpolations and \gls{gpc}-based approximations for more ``exotic'' probability measures.
+Diversely, the main requirement in \gls{gpc} approximations, either full or sparse, is to find a complete set of polynomials that are orthogonal to each other with respect to the input parameter \glspl{pdf}.
+In the case of arbitrary \glspl{pdf}, such polynomials can be numerically constructed \cite{soize2004, wan2006a, wan2006}.
+As a result, despite the fact that according to a number of studies Lagrange interpolation methods enjoy an advantage over \gls{gpc}-based {methods} with respect to the error-cost ratio \cite{eldred2009a, eldred2009, ng2012}, they are abandoned whenever the input parameter \glspl{pdf} are not uniform, or normal, or closely related distributions, e.g., log-uniform or log-normal.
+Consequently, the literature lacks comparisons between Lagrange interpolations and \gls{gpc}-based approximations for {other} probability measures.

+This work investigates the use of Lagrange interpolation methods based on the recently introduced weighted Leja node sequences \cite{narayan2014} for the approximation of systems with arbitrarily distributed random parameters.
+Weighted Leja sequences provide interpolation and quadrature nodes tailored to an arbitrary \gls{pdf} in a seamless way.
+Moreover, being nested by definition, they allow for {the efficient construction of sparse grids, thus enabling high-dimensional \gls{uq} studies}. {We note that this paper focuses on continuous \glspl{pdf} of arbitrary shapes and does not consider data-driven approaches which define a \gls{pdf} through its moments without any further assumptions about it \cite{ahlfeld2016, oladyshkin2012}}.